zeek/zeek-docs/scripts/policy/frameworks/netcontrol/catch-and-release.zeek.rst

    which events the catch and release functionality usually monitors for activity.

-   :a: The address that was seen and should be re-dropped if it is being watched.
+   :param a: The address that was seen and should be re-dropped if it is being watched.

 .. zeek:id:: NetControl::drop_address_catch_release
    :source-code: policy/frameworks/netcontrol/catch-and-release.zeek 341 404